What is a PDF: Format Characteristics

 Icecream PDF Editor

-Icecream PDF Editor offers a straightforward interface combined with a range of powerful tools, making it suitable for both beginners and experienced creators.
+This free PDF editor offers a straightforward interface combined with a range of powerful tools, making it suitable for both beginners and experienced creators.

 Adobe Acrobat Pro DC

-This is a professional-grade solution that combines desktop software with cloud services, enabling everyone to create, edit text, sign, and share PDFs seamlessly across various devices and platforms.
+This is a professional-grade solution that combines desktop software with cloud services, enabling everyone to create, edit text in PDF, sign, and share PDFs seamlessly across various devices and platforms.

 The downside is that it is a subscription-based service and is not available for free.